-First look at development with DocDigitizer WorldObjects
+Development with DocDigitizer WorldObjects

-Demonstration using "Citizen card" as Business Object
+Demonstration using "Citizen card" as a Business Object

 Step 2 - The "World Objects" source folders should appear